Tiramisioux/cinemate/README.md

 #### Disabling CineMate autostart

 CineMate autostarts by default.
-To disable autostart:
+To stop the autostarted instance:

     cd cinemate
     make stop

-To enable (and start) again
+To enable (and start) again:

     cd cinemate
     make start

+To disable autostart:

+    cd cinemate
+    make uninstall

+To enable autostart:

+    cd cinemate
+    make install

+#### Running CineMate manually

-To run CineMate manually, anywhere in the cli, type
+Anywhere in the cli, type

     cinemate

-## Trying out camera functions

-To start CineMate manually, type `cinemate` anywhere in the cli.
-This will show a startup sequence and the terminal will now accept the commands from the list below.
+This will show a startup sequence.
+Terminal will now accept the commands from the list below.

 ![CineMate startup sequence](docs/images/cinemate_cli.png)

 *Example startup sequence, showing the output from CineMates modules*

-For extensive logging and troubleshooting, start CineMate using the `cinemate -debug` command.
+For extensive logging and troubleshooting, CineMate can be started using the `cinemate -debug` command.

 ## Example CLI commands

-**Start/stop recording:**
+Start/stop recording:

     > rec

-**Set ISO:** Adjust the ISO setting.
+Adjust the ISO setting.
 Requires an integer argument.

     > set_iso 800

-**Set Shutter Angle:** Set the shutter angle.
+Set the shutter angle.
 Requires a float argument for the angle.

     > set_shutter_a 172.8

-**Set FPS:** Configure the frames per second.
+Configure the frames per second.
 Requires an integer argument.

     > set_fps 24

-**Lock/unlock iso, shutter angle , fps:** Toggle locks or set them directly.
+Lock/unlock iso, shutter angle or fps: Toggle locks or set them directly.
 Providing an argument directly sets the value.
 Omitting the argument will toggle the control.

     > set_iso_lock